 Here we'll focus on the most important parts of an alert: Metric and Threshold.

 Define what resource you want monitor and what metric of that resource.
-You can monitor the occurrence (count), the execution time or the memory consume.
+You can monitor the occurrences (count), the execution time or the memory consume.

 Threshold represents when you want receive an alert.
 Different conditions allows you to detect different anomalous behaviours.
-For any type of threshold you can read a short descrition of their tipical use case.
+For any type of threshold you can read a short descrition of their tipical use cases.